Little Pigeon Creek Community: Lincolns

-Thomas and Nancy Lincoln—along with their children Sarah and Abraham—moved to the Little Pigeon Creek settlement in the winter of 1816.
+Thomas and Nancy Lincoln, with their children Sarah and Abraham, moved to the Little Pigeon Creek settlement in the winter of 1816.
 Their homestead was within the present Lincoln City, Indiana.
 The Lincolns lived in a half-faced camp or poleshed and ate wild game, corn and pork until they built a log house and began to farm the land in 1817.
-Late 1817 the Lincolns were joined by Tom and Elizabeth Sparrow, who had raised Nancy, and Dennis Hanks, Abraham's cousin, from Kentucky.
-They lived in the Lincoln's shed until their home was built.
+Late in 1817, the Lincolns were joined by Tom and Elizabeth Sparrow, who had raised Nancy, and Dennis Hanks, Abraham's cousin, from Kentucky.
+They lived in the Lincolns' shed until their home was built.

 In October 1818, Nancy died of milk sickness and was buried within a half mile of the homestead.
 Tom and Elizabeth Sparrow died of milk sickness a few weeks before Nancy's death and they are all buried together.
 Late the following year Thomas married Sarah Bush Lincoln, a widow from Kentucky who had three children.
 Tom and Sarah had known each other in Kentucky and he had traveled to Elizabethtown, Kentucky to ask her to marry him.

 Abraham wrote of his childhood in Indiana, "We reached our new home about the time the State came into the Union.
 It was a wild region, with many bears and other wild animals still in the woods.
 There I grew up.
 There were some schools, so called; but no qualification was ever required of a teacher, beyond 'readin, writin, and cipherin,' to the Rule of Three."
 Abraham Lincoln lived at the Indiana farm from 1816 to 1830.

 In 1879, a headstone was placed at Nancy's probable grave site.
-The state of Indiana opened the Nancy Hanks Lincoln Memorial, including the marked location of the Lincoln's house.
+The state of Indiana opened the Nancy Hanks Lincoln Memorial, including the marked location of the Lincolns' house.
 In the 1930s, Indiana also developed the adjacent Lincoln State Park as a recreation and scenic area.
-Between 1940 and 1944, the state build a memorial building, designed by Frederick Law Olmsted, Jr. The memorial building and the reconstructed Lincoln homestead, sitting on 100 acres, were created in the 1960s as the Lincoln Boyhood National Memorial.
+Between 1940 and 1944, the state built a memorial building, designed by Frederick Law Olmsted Jr. The memorial building and the reconstructed Lincoln homestead, sitting on 100 acres, were created in the 1960s as the Lincoln Boyhood National Memorial.